José Luis Álvarez (footballer)

-José Luis Álvarez Núñez (born 8 December 1960) is a Chilean former professional footballer who played as a forward for clubs in Chile, Brazil, Peru and Bolivia.
+José Luis Álvarez Núñez (8 December 1960 – 2 March 2026) was a Chilean professional footballer who played as a forward for clubs in Chile, Brazil, Peru and Bolivia.

 Club career

 A product of Deportes La Serena youth system, he was promoted to the first team by the coach Alfonso Sepúlveda and played alongside Sergio Ahumada, his football idol.
 Then he moved to Colo-Colo in 1981 where he scored 18 goals in official matches.

 In Chile, he also played for O'Higgins, Unión La Calera, Magallanes, Deportes Arica, Cobreandino, Deportes Melipilla and Municipal Talagante.

 Abroad, he played for Fluminense in Brazil, Sporting Cristal in Peru and Jorge Wilstermann in Bolivia.

 International career

 Álvarez represented Chile at under-20 level in the 1979 South American Championship.

-At senior level, he made an appearance for the Chile national team in a friendly match of the 1981 Copa Juan Pinto Durán versus Uruguay in 29 April, making an assist to his teammate Manuel Rojas.
+At senior level, he made an appearance for the Chile national team in a friendly match of the 1981 Copa Juan Pinto Durán versus Uruguay on 29 April, making an assist to his teammate Manuel Rojas.